Auckland

 Image Credit: Ralph_PH via Creative Commons Licence (no changes made)

-This in no way that suggests the licensor endorsement of this organisation/content.
+This article in no way that suggests Stewart Copeland, and the licensor of the main photo endorse this organisation or content.